aquariumbio/aquarium/doc/API.md

 			"ids": [ 123, 234, 345 ]
         }
     }

+### Dropping Tasks

+TODO: Can only drop a task if it has no associated jobs and it is owned by the current user.

-### Deleting items
+### Deleting Items

 TODO: Items can be deleted only by the user who owns the associated sample.
+It marks them as deleted, but does not truely delete them (i.e. the id will still be in use).

 ## Modify

+### Changing a Task's Status

+### Canceling a Job

 # Appendix 1: Aquarium Datatypes